joshbeckman/andjosh.github.io/_posts/2015-10-31-thoughts-while-waiting-for-app-review.md

 ### Update 2015-11-08

-Add to that list:

-- The stupidity of ignoring the rest of the world is juvenile.

 Got rejected on this first submission:

 > Apps or metadata that mentions the name of any other mobile platform will be rejected.